 Famed American extreme skier Hilaree Nelson found dead after falling from world's eighth-highest mountain in Nepal

-Famed American extreme skier Hilaree Nelson found dead after falling from world's eighth-highest mountain in Nepalget the free app

 The body of a famed U.S. extreme skier who went missing this week after falling from the world's eighth-highest mountain was recovered Wednesday and transported to Nepal's capital.